-The combined impacts of habitat loss, habitat degradation, and illegal hunting have pushed both the Bornean and Sumatran orangutan toward an extremely high risk of extinction in the wild and action is needed NOW to save them and their rainforest homes.
+The combined impacts of habitat loss, habitat degradation, and illegal hunting have pushed the orangutan toward an extremely high risk of extinction in the wild and action is needed NOW to save them and their rainforest homes.

 Orangutan Caring Week is a perfect opportunity to spread awareness about the plight of orangutans and the urgent dangers facing their rainforest homes with the goal of motivating people to care – and to care enough to be moved to action!